manuelkiessling/nodebeginnerbook-manuscript/manuscript/nodebeginner.md

 {:lang="text"}
     npm install formidable

 on our command line.
-If the following output ends with
+If the following output ends similarly to this

 {:lang="text"}
-    npm info build Success: formidable@1.0.17
-    npm ok
+    added 1 package in 0.396s

 then we are good to go.